giusguerrini/xwterm/README.md

 # xwterm
-**Simple web Xterm and ANSI terminal emulator - pure JavaScrpt, no dependencies**
+**Simple web Xterm and ANSI terminal emulator - pure JavaScript, no dependencies**

 ## Introduction
 The goal of this project is to provide a simple, pure javascript terminal emulator frontend